visheshio/build-productivity-hub/README.md

 # Productivity Hub

-A comprehensive, beautifully designed web application to manage all aspects of your personal productivity.
+A Comprehensive, beautifully designed web application to manage all aspects of your personal productivity.
 Built with a stunning Apple iOS-inspired design language, featuring smooth physics-based animations, and backed by a robust Supabase backend.

 ## ✨ Features